 It is fairly simple for a driver to use this system.
 He initializes the parking procedure by pressing the parking assistant button, located in the center console.

 The parking assistant will scan for a free parking space with slow, straightforward driving.

 It shows suitable parking spaces on the controlled display.
 To select the discovered space, the driver must use a turn signal in that direction.
 After stopping and putting the transmission in reverse, the automatic steering process will take effect.

-While the Park assist system controls the steering, the driver controls the braking and the selection of gears.
+While the Park assist system controls the steering, the driver controls the braking and gear selection.
 The driver can cancel the whole process at any time by pressing the button once more.

-As the system depends on the sensors and all other components to work with no glitches, even the slightest irregularities can cause it to malfunction.
+As the system depends on the sensors and all other components to work with no glitches, even the slightest irregularities can malfunction.
 If this happens, the system will warn the driver with a Parking assist malfunction warning message such as:

 - Parking assistant malfunction, Parking operation has been canceled.
 Please park the vehicle manually.

 - Parking assistance.
 No Parking assistance, please park unaided.
 Consult service center.